HITS-SDBV/nmtrypi-seek/README.md

 </pre>

-With every git pull, it might be necessary to update the submodule also; git status should show if it is necessary
+With every git pull, it might be necessary to update the submodule also; git status should show if it is necessary also, since the roles might be installed from ansible-galaxy in new versions, the 'old' ones need to be removed ansible-galaxy does not have a lock feature with versions yet
 <pre>
 git submodule update
+rm -r -- vagrant/ansible/roles/*/
 </pre>

 ## Contacting Us